benchristelcom/benchristelcom.github.io/src/recipes/cinnamon-rolls.md

 ### Feeding the Yeast

-You can using either fresh milk or dry milk powder.
+You can use either fresh milk or dry milk powder.

 #### If you're using fresh milk: